 - Prepare your poster on laminated poster paper, fabric, or cardboard, allowing for space to mount it on the poster board with push pins.

 - Posters should be self-explanatory but not comprehensive.
-You will supplement and elaborate during your conversations with others.
+You will supplement and elaborate during your conversations with other attendees.